 From photographs on Sesame Street, and displays showcasing Star Wars toys, Barbie dolls, video games and seeing the first ever Monopoly board, there was so much to see and do I could have spent a full day in there.
 For more information see the Strong website.

 It was the perfect accompaniment to our evening at the Strong Museum.
 We headed out the North Winton Neighbourhood in the city and were not sure what we were going to see at Radio Social.
 All we knew when we picked it was that they served Middle Eastern Cuisine and had some gaming rooms.
 The result was a fantastic dinner of Israeli inspired cuisine and a fun night bowling.
-Will be sharing a full post on this soon.

 Explore Your Artistic Side in Rochester